src-d/guide/talent/career_development.md

 #### Chief Technology Officer

 The CTO is ultimately responsible for running the engineering department and providing global direction on development.
-Being the following theprimary responsibilities:
+Being the following their main responsibilities:

 - Have a strong vision, technology visionary of source{d}
 - Work on cutting edge prototypes for the future